ricomoss/python-april-2014/class2/README.md

 5. Pit the two players against each other in simulated battle for 3 rounds.
 Each player can deal damage from 1 to 100 each round (using a Gaussian distribution).
 Whoever deals the most damage wins!

 6. Randomly choose 4 players and make 2 teams to do battle.
-Same rules, each player can do 1 to 100 damage per round to the other team.
+Same rules, each player can do 1 to 100 damage per round to the other team and the same player can't be on both teams.
 Whichever team deals the most damage wins.